vijay-kesanakurthi/trift-to-rest/Readme.md

 - #### Rest
     - Run ```TriftToRestApplication.java``` file.
-    - Thrift Server will run on 8080
+    - Tomcat (Springboot) Server will run on 8080

 ``Note``: Application is using Java 21